iree-org/iree/integrations/tensorflow/e2e/README.md

 Limiting this statically in the code can be useful for tests that are known to fail on certain backends but are still useful to have checked in.

+The priority order for which backends are ultimately used is:

+1. The backends specified in `--override_backends`.

+2. The backends specified in `IREE_OVERRIDE_BACKENDS`.

+3. The backends specified in the `tf_test_utils.compile_modules` decorator.

+4. The backends specified in `IREE_DEFAULT_BACKENDS`.

+5. All known backends.